Wine, enjoyed in moderation, is a healthy food which enriches life.

 The all-inclusive trip price assumes double occupancy and does not include any air transportation.

-Air New Zealand flies direct to Auckland from Vancouver as does Air Canada.
-There are many connecting flights to Auckland via several US gateways.
+There are also many connecting flights to Auckland via several US gateways.

 Top

-Itinerary 2023
+Itinerary 2026

 Included meals.
 B= Breakfast, L= Lunch and D= Dinner

-Day 4: Wednesday - Hawkes Bay
+Day 2: Saturday - Hawkes Bay

 After breakfast we depart for our first winery visit in the area.
 We will soon be at the Craggy Range winery.